 Since then, many advancements have been made in the biomechanics branch, especially with human body tissues that possess certain viscoelastic characteristics, such as bones, muscles, cartilages, tendons (connect bone to muscle), ligaments (connect bone to bone), fascia, and skin.
 For example, the author suffered plantar fasciitis for many years.
 He understood that the night splint dorsiflexes forefoot, at the back of the foot, increases plantar fascia tension to offer stress-relaxation for the pain.
-This model of muscles and tendons connecting the lower leg and foot is a form of viscoelastic study for medical problem solving.
-However, when dealing with human internal organs, it is not easy to conduct live experiments to obtain accurate measurements for the biomedical material properties.
-Although blood is a viscous material (time-dependent), its viscosity factor may fall between water, honey, syrup, or gel, the author's research subject is "glucose" where the blood sugar amount is produced by the liver and also carried by red blood cells, not the blood itself.
-Fasting plasma glucose (FPG) has nothing to do with either diet or exercise during sleep hours and is mainly relying on the pancreatic beta cell's health condition, which produces and releases insulin, to control the glucose level in blood.
-Therefore, it is nearly impossible to measure material geometry or certain engineering properties of glucose, for example, to determine the viscosity of "glucose".
-As a result, the best he could do is to apply the "concept of viscoelasticity and/or viscoplasticity" to construct an analogy model of time-dependent glucose behaviors.
+This model where muscles and tendons connect the lower leg and foot is a form of viscoelastic study for medical problem solving.
+When dealing with human internal organs, it is not easy to conduct live experiments to obtain accurate measurements for the biomedical material properties.
+Blood itself is a viscous material (time-dependent) and its viscosity factor may fall between water, honey, syrup, or gel.
+The author's research focuses on "glucose" where the blood sugar amount is produced by the liver and carried by red blood cells, not the blood itself.
+Fasting plasma glucose (FPG) has nothing to do with either diet or exercise during sleep hours and is mainly relying on the health condition of both liver and pancreatic beta cells, which produces glucose and releases insulin, to control the glucose level in blood.
+Therefore, it is nearly impossible to measure the material geometry or material properties to determine the viscosity of "glucose" like in engineering research work.
+As a result, the best the author could do is to apply the "concept of viscoelasticity and/or viscoplasticity" to construct an analogy model of time-dependent glucose behaviors.

 The author's background includes mathematics, physics, and various engineering disciplines, not including biology and chemistry.
-He can only investigate the observed biomedical phenomena using his ready-learned math-physical tools.
-He studied both modern physics and quantum mechanics during his school days.
-Therefore, he applied the theory of relativity on interactions among the human organs in the human body (inner space) which is similar to the inter-relationships among the planets in the universe (outer space).
-He utilized the perturbation theory to obtain an approximate but accurate enough predicted glucose level along with the estimation for the associated energy of glucose.
-In addition, he conducted some investigations of glucose behaviors using elasticity theory and plasticity theory, which allowed him to write a few articles on his research findings.
+He can only investigate the observed biophysical phenomena in the medical field using his ready-learned math-physical tools.
+He studied both modern physics and quantum mechanics during his school days; therefore, he applied the theory of relativity on interactions among the organs in the human body (inner space) which is similar to the inter-relationships among the planets in the universe (outer space).
+This analogy on the theory of relativity has proven the inter-connectivity of human internal organs.

+He also utilized the perturbation theory to obtain an approximate but accurate enough predicted glucose level along with the estimation for the associated energy of glucose.
+In addition, he conducted some investigations of glucose behaviors using elasticity theory and plasticity theory (both static and dynamic), which allowed him to write a few articles on his research findings.